ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 ## Prizes

-In every world cup, people conquering a place on the podium are eligible to receive unique prizes created specifically for World Cup winners.
+In every World Cup, the top three teams are eligible to receive unique prizes created specifically for World Cup winners.
 It is possible that these items change with every installment of the World Cups.

 | Placing | Prize(s) |
 | :-: | :-- |